 Best Beds, provides a brief profile of wonderful hotels, camps, bedrooms and boats that I have stayed in.
 Many are places that could standalone as worthwhile destinations; places that bring peace to the weary and joy to the jaded.
 All are places I have loved for one reason or another.

 They are not necessarily super luxurious nor expensive, though some most definitely are.
 What they do all share is a certain je ne sais quoi that makes them special for me.
-The ranking for the hotels (expensive, mid-range and bargain) are based on their location.
-Thus, a mid-range hotel in London may be much costlier than and expensive hotel in the Canadian Prairies.
+The ranking for the hotels ($$$$, $$$, $$, $) are based on their location.
+Thus, a mid-range hotel in London may be much costlier than an expensive hotel in the Canadian Prairies.

 Could I ask in return for you to share your experience in a quick email or posting on my site – a digital postcard (doesn’t that sound more romantic?) to share amongst our collective.